 - The laboratory will contact the person managing the results.
 This person is reponsible to ensure results are communicated and may have to arrange prophylaxis for the exposed person.

 - Follow-up blood test forms are provided in the GUIDE TO FOLLOW UP TESTING FOR BLOOD OR BODY FLUID EXPOSURES AND NEEDLESTICK INJURIES information pack below.
-Follow-up testing of the exposed person should occur at 6 weeks, 3 and 6 months post-blood/body fluid exposure.
+Follow-up testing is only required when the source blood is positive, or if the source is unknown.